Get Schooled

 You are only allowed to do certain jobs

 These certain jobs include working in retail settings, computer programming, teaching and tutoring, acting, running errands or delivering items by foot (walking), bicycle and public transportation, clean-up and yard work, working in food service by washing dishes, reheating food, cleaning equipment and limited cooking, to name a few.
-There are also certain jobs you CANNOT do, like working on construction sites or working in factories with hazardous machines or materials, such as meat processing plants.
+There are also certain jobs you can't do, like working on construction sites or in factories with hazardous machines or materials, such as meat processing plants.

 You can’t use motorized or power-driven tools or operate heavy machinery

 From flipping burgers on the grill at your local restaurant to using power tools on a construction site, if it’s considered hazardous, you can’t touch it if you are under the age of 18.
-This includes power-driven mowers, cutters, trimmers, edgers, motorized trash compactors and power-driven bakery machines (like a large mixing bowl).
+This includes power-driven mowers, cutters, trimmers, edgers, motorized trash compactors, and power-driven bakery machines (like a large mixing bowl).

 You can legally be paid less than the federal minimum wage